zanbaldwin/eventing/development.md

 must be made on simple ground rules governing how modules should be implemented.

-- Firstly, the router might need to be rewritten AGAIN; module controllers should not be publicly accessible.
+- Firstly, the router might need to be rewritten AGAIN; module controllers should not be publicly accessible (although they may be re-routed to).
 - A module is meant to be THIRD-PARTY generic add-on functionality that is not specific to your main application.
 Your main application should access modules to extend, not replace.